 I know it’s a lofty claim – the best ever homemade crescent rolls – but it’s true.
-Make these rolls once, and you will see for yourself exactly what I mean!
-Even if you’re not typically a bread maker, these are simply delicious and truly worth your time.
+Make these simple crescent rolls once, and you will see for yourself exactly what I mean!
+Even if you’re not typically a bread maker, these homemade crescent rolls are simply delicious and truly worth your time.
 The canned crescent rolls don’t even begin to compare to these.

-This recipe came from her old Betty Crocker cookbook.
+This recipe is the old Betty Crocker crescent roll recipe.
 I looked for the recipe in my newer Betty Crocker cookbook and (gasp!) the recipe was no longer there.
 I have to share it with you because these rolls are amazing!

 If you are not a bread maker, you can still make these crescent rolls.
 You owe it to yourself to try.
 The dough is easy to work with and doesn’t require much kneading.
-In fact, if you have a Kitchen Aid mixer like I do, put your bread hook on and you won’t have to do any additional kneading.
-The rolls look complicated but they really are simple to roll.
+In fact, if you havea Kitchen Aid mixer like I do, put your bread hook on and you won’t have to do any additional kneading.
+The rolls look complicated but I promise they really are simple to roll.

 3/4 cup warm water